Yo-yo club: Sunderland

-After joining the Football League in 1890, Sunderland were one of the most successful clubs in the Country, winning the First Division on six occasions, the last in 1936; they also won the FA Cup on one occasion, in 1937 FA Cup Final.
+After joining the Football League in 1890, Sunderland were one of the most successful clubs in the country, winning the First Division on six occasions, the last in 1936; they also won the FA Cup on one occasion, in 1937.

-In 1958, Sunderland were relegated for the first time in their history, they then spent seven seasons in the second tier, gaining promotion in 1964, they were relegated in 1970 and spent a further six seasons in the Second Division; it was during this spell that Sunderland won their second FA Cup, beating Leeds United in the 1973 FA Cup Final FA Cup Final.
+In 1958, Sunderland were relegated for the first time in their history, they then spent six seasons in the second tier, gaining promotion in 1964, they were relegated in 1970 and spent a further six seasons in the Second Division; it was during this spell that Sunderland won their second FA Cup, beating Leeds United in the 1973 FA Cup Final.

 Between 1976 and 1990 Sunderland yo-yoed between the top two divisions, with a one-season spell in the Third Division in 1987-88, when they were promoted back to the Second Division at the first time of asking.

 In 1990, Sunderland reached the play-off final at Wembley Stadium.
 Despite losing the match against Swindon Town 1-0 Sunderland were promoted after Swindon were punished by the Football League for financial irregularities.
 The stay was short and they were relegated in 1991.

 Under the management of Peter Reid, Sunderland were promoted to the Premiership in 1996; again it was a short stay, returning to the second tier in 1997.

 Between 1997 and 2017, Sunderland never finished lower than third in the second tier of English Football, managing to achieve successive top 7 finishes in the Premiership 2000 and 2001 and a top 10 finish in 2011.

 Sunderland spent 10 seasons in The Premier League between 2007 and 2017, when they were relegated to the Championship; one year later Sunderland were relegated to the third tier for the first time since 1987.

+Recently, Sunderland have been promoted to the Premier League following a 2–1 victory over Sheffield United in the EFL Championship Play-Off Final.

 In total Sunderland have been promoted ten times and relegated 11 times.